GirlsDoPorn: Outcomes

 Videos were published online around a month after recording.
-Some women filmed on multiple occasions, and their first video was not released online until they had completed all of their shoots.
+Some women filmed on multiple occasions, with threats of their first video's release used to coerce them to make further videos.
 One woman reported that naked photos she had sent in communication over the Craigslist advert were also published.
-Some women reported receiving sexually transmitted infections from sexual contact with Garcia.
+Some women reported experiencing sexually transmitted infections from sexual contact with Garcia.
 Personal information of the women was posted online, including contact details, former high schools and places of employment, and both their and their families' full names, social media profiles and home addresses.
 Many women contacted GirlsDoPorn employees to complain.
 According to court documents, the company's response varied.
 In some cases they claimed that they would attempt to remove the video; in others, they referred to Panakos Law, which would send cease-and-desist requests to the complainant.
 There was testimony that Panakos Law also sent cease-and-desist requests to women who contacted other websites asking for the video of them to be removed.

 The names of hundreds of women who filmed videos for GirlsDoPorn were published on Porn Wikileaks, a website specifically set up to dox porn actors.
 The 2016 lawsuit alleged that the website's domain was transferred to an email address known to be owned by Pratt in November 2015, and an FBI affidavit describes the site as "a website connected to Pratt".
+Photos exclusively shared with GirlsDoPorn were found on Porn Wikileaks.
 Judge Kevin Enright found it "more likely than not" that Pratt, Wolfe, and Garcia were instigators of the online harassment of one of the women who filmed with them.
 Pratt controlled the website until August 2016; it was purchased in August 2019 by pornographic film studio Bang Bros and closed down.
+Donny Long (legal name Donald Carlos Seoane), who was also connected to Porn Wikileaks, was arrested in December 2023 over human trafficking charges that were unrelated to the GirlsDoPorn federal criminal case.

 Women involved in filming reported that their family, friends, and colleagues were sent text messages with links to videos or GIFs of them having sex when the videos they made were published online.
 The incidents led to women involved losing jobs or accommodation and leaving college or being disowned by family.
 A high school teacher lost her job several years after filming when the principal was emailed the video in which she appeared.
 Others reported experiencing panic attacks, depression, self-harming and, in at least four cases, suicidal ideation.
 One woman lost contact with family after a video interspersing GirlsDoPorn footage with her childhood ballet performance was published under the woman's real name.
-According to an opinion piece in The New York Times, a 20-year-old woman, described as a "vibrant college athlete", was allegedly murdered by a jealous ex-boyfriend over the video she made for the site.
-He awaits trial as of December 2020.
+Another reported that, despite changing her name, she was assaulted in 2023 over a video filmed 10 years earlier and that men continually harassed her at her home.